 It is easy to grow this rose bush partly because it is so disease-resistant, being successful in warding off:

 - Powdery mildew

 - Black spot

-Pink Supreme Flower Carpet® is part of the carpet rose series put out by Tesselaar (not to be confused with the battery-powered car company, Tesla).
-The name "carpet rose" is in keeping with the marketing characterization of these plants as "ground cover roses," but they are not "ground covers" that you can walk on.
+Pink Supreme Flower Carpet is part of the carpet rose series put out by Tesselaar.
+The name, "carpet rose," is in keeping with the marketing characterization of these plants as ground cover roses, but they are not ground covers that you can walk on.
 Rather, the idea is to call attention to the fact that these plants grow low to the ground relative to their width.
-Their average mature height is less than...
-30 inches, while their spread is 40 inches.
+Their average mature height is less than 30 inches, while their spread is 40 inches.

-Choosing any of the easy-to-grow rose bushes discussed above allows you to enjoy the beauty of roses without having to give up your weekends to care for them.
-Zimmerman encapsulates this thought by saying that such plants “are nothing more than flowering shrubs” (as opposed to some special, pampered class separate from all other plants) and by assuring us that they require no more attention than any other flowering shrub (Page 7).
-But perhaps you have already been stuck with a variety of rose bush that is hard to grow?
-If so, you will profit from reading the tips on growing roses linked to above, advice meant to simplify the care demanded by the more finicky members of this much admired genus of plants.
+Choosing any of these easy-to-grow rose bushes allows you to enjoy the beauty of roses without having to give up your weekends to care for them.
+Zimmerman observes that such plants “are nothing more than flowering shrubs” (as opposed to some special, pampered class separate from all other plants) and assures us that they require no more attention than any other flowering shrub (page 7).
+If you are already stuck growing a variety of rose bush that is less easy to grow, all is not lost.
+Learning a few basic tips for growing rose bushes will help you tame the more finicky members of this much admired genus of plants.